CAPTAIN CHARLES WILKES ELEMENTARY SCHOOL

 - General Membership Meetings: A General Meeting of the PTO will be held once a month during the school year or as determined by the Board.

-- Annual Meeting: The Annual Meeting of the PTO for the selection of the PTO Board of Officers and Committee Chair positions, and for the transaction of such other business as may properly come before the PTO, shall be held each year in the spring, prior to the end of the school year, or at such time as determined by resolution of the PTO Board.
+- Annual Meeting: The Annual Meeting of the PTO for the selection of the PTO Board of Officers, grade representatives, and Committee Chair positions, and for the transaction of such other business as may properly come before the PTO, shall be held each year in the spring, prior to the end of the school year, or at such time as determined by resolution of the PTO Board.

 - Summer Planning Meeting: A summer planning Board Meeting will be held prior to the beginning of the school year.
 The purpose of the meeting will be to plan for the Meet & Greet.
 It is a planning meeting only.
 No voting will take place.